 Cost and Registration:

-$50 ICP+P Members $25 ICP+P 1st +2nd Year Members, Beginning Professionals, MITs and Graduate Student Members, Fellows, Unaffiliated Students $70 Non-Members
+$50 ICP+P Members $25 ICP+P 1st +2nd Year Members, Emerging Professionals, MITs and Graduate Student Members, Fellows, Unaffiliated Students $70 Non-Members

 A refund for cancellation is available up to 10 days before the seminar.